joelchrono12/joelchrono12.ml/_posts/2025-12-12-desert-island-games.md

 But, I don't think I would choose *Chrono Trigger*.

-As much as I love it, and as much as I'd like to get all the endings and play in New Game+ and know all of it's secrets, I just don't think it's a game long enough to hold me for an undetermined period of time.
+As much as I love it, and as much as I'd like to get all the endings and play in New Game+ and know all of its secrets, I just don't think it's a game long enough to hold me for an undetermined period of time.

 It would have to be something longer, and something I'm not very familiar with, but with gameplay that I know will be enjoyable for me.
 Something I can replay multiple times with harder difficulties as well.